gkorpal/.dotfiles/README.md

 ````
 Note that all these new files will appear in your $HOME folder.

 Then after username/password you will be asked to save a comment about this merge.
+For password: Settings > Developer settings > Personal access tokens

 Now, if I want to add bash config files, then: